Eco-Evolutionary Feedback in Host--Pathogen Spatial Dynamics: Discussion

-The timescale-dependence issues which arise in spatial host--consumer ecosystems exist in a wider context.
-Multiple examples indicate that initial success and eventual fixation are only two extremes of a continuum which must be understood in its entirety to grasp the stability of a system.
-In the study of genetic drift, it has been found that neutral mutations can fixate and beneficial mutations fail to fixate due to stochasticity \cite{hartl2007}.
-Likewise, in the study of clonal interference \cite{fogle2008}, one beneficial mutation can out-compete another and prevent its fixation.
-Furthermore, classical genetics makes much use of the Price Equation for studying the change in a population's genetic composition over time \cite{bijma2008,damore2011}, and it is well known that analytic models built using the Price Equation lack ``dynamic sufficiency''.
-That is, the equation requires more information about the current generation than it produces about the next \cite{grafen1985, page2002, damore2011, simon2012}, and so predictions for many-generation phenomena must be made carefully, if they can be made at all.
-Modeling approaches which are fundamentally grounded in the Price Equation, such as ``neighbor-modulated'' fitness calculations \cite{reeve2007,bijma2008,wild2009,lion2010} and their ``multilevel'' counterparts \cite{reeve2007, bijma2008, wade2010, vandyken2011, sfd2012}, are not likely to work well here, as the analyses in question consider only the short-timescale regime.
-In addition, those particular analyses which address host--consumer-like dynamics either rely on moment closures \cite{lion2010} or they assume a fixed, complete connection topology of local populations which are internally well-mixed \cite{wild2009,wade2010}.
+Furthermore, classical genetics makes much use of the Price Equation for studying the change in a population's genetic composition over time~\cite{bijma2008, damore2011}, and it is well known that analytic models built using the Price Equation lack ``dynamic sufficiency''.
+That is, the equation requires more information about the current generation than it produces about the next~\cite{grafen1985, page2002, damore2011, simon2012, allen2012}, and so predictions for many-generation phenomena must be made carefully, if they can be made at all.
+Modeling approaches which are fundamentally grounded in the Price Equation, such as ``neighbor-modulated'' fitness calculations~\cite{reeve2007, bijma2008, wild2009, lion2010, allen2013b} and their ``multilevel'' counterparts~\cite{reeve2007, bijma2008, wade2010, vandyken2011, sfd2012, nielsen2012}, are not likely to work well here, as the analyses in question draw conclusions only from the short-timescale regime.
+In addition, those particular analyses which address host--consumer-like dynamics either rely on moment closures~\cite{lion2010} or they assume a fixed, complete connection topology of local populations which are internally well-mixed~\cite{wild2009, wade2010}.
 These simplified population structures are quite unlike the dynamical patch formation seen in the host--consumer lattice model.
-(Wild and Taylor \cite{wild2004} demonstrate an equivalence between stability criteria defined via immediate gains, or ``reproductive fitness'', and criteria defined using fixation probability; however, their proofs are explicitly formulated for the case of a well-mixed population of constant size, neither assumption being applicable here.)
+(Wild and Taylor~\cite{wild2004} demonstrate an equivalence between stability criteria defined via immediate gains, or ``reproductive fitness'', and criteria defined using fixation probability; however, their proofs are explicitly formulated for the case of a well-mixed population of constant size, neither assumption being applicable here.
+Whether fixation probability is equivalent to any other criterion of evolutionary success generally depends on mutation rates, even in panmixia~\cite{allen2012}.)